SocksTheWolf/SEChatToSlime/README.md

 ## Overview

 It's mostly just a glorified find/replace system + a function bridge file but otherwise should just work for the most part.
 Output zip file has everything necessary to get started with slime.
-The OBS widget is widget.html, use that as your browser source (see slime2 OBS settings [here](https://forums.slime2.stream/resources/widget-setup.3/)).
+The output OBS widget is `widget.html`, use that as your browser source (see slime2 OBS settings [here](https://forums.slime2.stream/resources/widget-setup.3/)).

 ### Features